gicLAB/SECDA/README.md

 ```

 **Requirements**
-* To cross compile make sure you have to have the relavant utilites and arm-linux-gnueabihf-gcc compiler
+* To cross-compile make sure you have to have the relevant utilities and arm-linux-gnueabihf-gcc compiler
-* Cross compilation was tested/recommended for Ubuntu 18.04
+* Cross-compilation was tested/recommended for Ubuntu 18.04
-* Get compilers for PYNQ by following:
+* Get compilers for PYNQ-Z1 by installing the following:

 ```
 sudo apt-get install libc6-armel-cross libc6-dev-armel-cross binutils-arm-linux-gnueabi libncurses5-dev build-essential bison flex libssl-dev bc